- About Homelessness

 The piece created a strong buzz in the housing community and will hopefully create a healthy dialogue about the imperative need for affordable housing and innovative new ways to meet that need.

-, the story of a young woman and her fraught efforts to acquire affordable housing.
+The Post writer herself takes a first stab at illustrating the need with her accompanying story about a mother’s route from homeless to home, the story of a young woman and her fraught efforts to acquire affordable housing.
 The story illuminated a point that often gets lost: affordable housing is a key to ending homelessness.

 Did you notice the series this week?
 What did you think?
 Share your ideas, thoughts, comments, and concerns with us here and on our social networks!